marq24/emacberry.com/_docs/1200-views.md

 even language preferences that should be visible on your map (see [Render Themes for details](./2300-osmoffline.html#themes)).

 <span class="material-icons fa-fw">info</span> The VTM Map is only usable as the _Main View_ of GPSLogger.
 The Secondary
-View I+II use the second type of the map view.<br class="shot-end"/>
+View I+II use the second type of the map view.

 > I did not manage to implement 3 different VTM maps on a single screen, running simultaneously without any
 > stability issues.
 That's the reason why I decided for this workaround (VTM Map only in the Main View).